Skip to content

 2.3 Risk Assessment: Perform a risk assessment to identify critical quality attributes (CQAs) and corresponding critical process parameters (CPPs).
 This helps to minimize the risk of defective packaging, such as mislabeling, incomplete seals, or damaged cartons.

-See also SOP for Cleaning Validation of Vacuum Systems for Solids
+See also SOP for Validation of Sterilization Processes in Injectables

 3. Execution of Validation: